-Taking the dog with you on holiday is a bit like taking a toddler – you need to plan.
+Taking the dog with you on holiday is like taking a toddler – you need to plan.
 Dogs have their own stuff, and you have no idea how much until you really sit down and think about what you need to take with you on holiday.
-However, all it needs is a little planning to make sure you have a really great holiday with your dog.
+However, all it needs is a little planning to ensure you have a great holiday with your dog.

 Before You Go